adamsilver/fdpb/registration.md

 Validation is the biggest design challenge we've faced so far and whilst it's not that hard, many sites get this wrong by either doing too little, or doing way too much too early.

-What the user needs to know is:

-1. Something is wrong
-2. How to fix it.

-But what we must also consider is when we display something is wrong and how to present it so that users find it easy to fix.
+The user needs to know when the form has errors i.e. something went wrong.
+And what will make the form valid i.e. what needs fixing and how.

+When and how we present this stuff is up to us..

 ## When to validate